intro-to-data-science-21-workshop/02-ChristineCepelak-ConnectingtoWebAPIs/README.md

 The material in this repository is made available under the MIT license.

 # Statement of contributions
-Christine Cepelak prepared updated the RREADME, created the slides, and recorded the presentation.
+Christine Cepelak updated the README, created the slides, and recorded the presentation.
-Dominik Cramer prepared .
+Dominik Cramer prepared the examples.